broughtj/FIN4480-Spring2016/README.md

-# FIN480-Spring2016
+# FIN4480-Spring2016

-Course material for Dr. Brough's Finance 4480 undergraduate Derivatives Markets course.
+This is just a placeholder for future material.